bckohan/django-enum/README.rst

 Like with Django, Postgres is the preferred database for support.
-The full test suite and static analysis is run against all combinations of currently supported versions of Django, Python, and Postgres as well as psycopg and psycopg2.
+The full test suite and static analysis is run against all combinations of currently supported versions of Django, Python, and Postgres as well as psycopg3 and psycopg2.
 The other RDBMS supported by Django are also tested including SQLite, MySQL, MariaDB and Oracle.
 For these RDBMS, tests are run against the minimum and maximum supported version combinations to maximize coverage breadth.
-For example, as of the release of Django 4.2.0 the following combinations of MySQL are tested:
+For example, as of the release of Django 4.2.0 the following combinations of Python, Django and MySQL are tested:

 .. code::

-    Django 3.2, MySQL 5.7, mysqlclient 1.4.0
+    Python 3.7, Django 3.2, MySQL 5.7, mysqlclient 1.4.0
-    Django 4.2, MySQL 8.0, mysqlclient 2.1.1
+    Python 3.11, Django 4.2, MySQL 8.0, mysqlclient 2.1.1